flatpickles/sketchbook-legacy/README.md

 Sketchbook is a web app that presents an ever growing series of programmatic art pieces, aka sketches, each with a set of configurable parameters.
 These sketches could be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
 For the time being, sketches may only be built via the magnificent [canvas-sketch](https://github.com/mattdesl/canvas-sketch) framework.

 ## Known Issues
+* If a sketch times out with a particular set of parameters, it can become unresponsive, and those params are saved in local storage so that the same issue persists past reload
 * Color parameter inputs have a weird internal margin after hiding/showing right panel
 * Mobile:
     * First load doesn't render at 100% height (No Signal)